dopeboy/django-react-redux-jwt-heroku-boilerplate/README.md

-__UPDATE: this is probably out of date now.
+__UPDATE: This is probably out of date now.
 I've written an updated guide [here](http://dopeboy.github.io/django-react-redux-heroku-base/)__

 # django-react-redux-jwt-heroku-boilerplate